 - Info note: Barriers to successful climate change policy implementation in Tanzania

 - Info note: Scenario-guided policy planning in Uganda

 - Info note: Scenario-guided policy planning: Processes, comparisons and lessons from East Africa

 - Climate-smart agriculture report that includes analysis at farm level and national portfolio of options

 - Portfolio of present and future potential climate-smart agriculture investment options

-The group is collaborating with relevant ministries and departments, national research institutions and other non-state agencies involved in climate change work in Uganda and Tanzania.
-For example, in Uganda the project works with the Ministry of Water and Environment, the Ministry of Agriculture, Animal Industry and Fisheries, Participatory Ecological Land-Use Management (PELUM Uganda),Community Integrated Development Initiatives, Makerere University Climate Change Research Institute, Environmental Management for Livelihoods Improvement (EMLI, the Parliamentary Forum on Climate Change the National Agriculture Research Organization and Rakai Local Government.
+The project was carried out in collaboration with relevant ministries and departments, national research institutions and other non-state agencies involved in climate change work in Uganda and Tanzania.
+For example, in Uganda the project worked with the Ministry of Water and Environment, the Ministry of Agriculture, Animal Industry and Fisheries, Participatory Ecological Land-Use Management (PELUM Uganda),Community Integrated Development Initiatives, Makerere University Climate Change Research Institute, Environmental Management for Livelihoods Improvement (EMLI), the Parliamentary Forum on Climate Change, the National Agriculture Research Organization and Rakai Local Government.
 In Tanzania, partners include the Ministry of Agriculture, Food Security and Cooperatives, the Vice President’s Office, Lushoto District Council, the Agriculture Non-State Actors Forum, the University of Dar Es Salaam, Sokoine University of Agriculture, and Economic and Social Research Foundation (ESRF).

-For further information, please contact the Project Coordinator, Edidah Ampaire (email@example.com).
+For further information, please contact the Project Coordinator, Edidah Ampaire (IITA) at email@example.com.